posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 1. Update [`ThirdPartyNotices-Repository.txt`](https://github.com/Microsoft/vscode-python/blob/master/ThirdPartyNotices-Repository.txt)
    and register any changes with OSPO

-You can then download the development build `.vsix` for releasing.
+Once the above changes have been merged into `master` you can then download the development build `.vsix` for releasing.

 ## Development Build